 Receiving the wrong person’s medication is pharmacy negligence.

 In the hospital, you take the medicine given to you.
 You do not know it is the wrong person’s medication and suffer the ill effects of taking it.
+The nurse could make one of the many medication administration errors such as giving you the wrong medicine cup or an incorrect dosage of your medications.

 Medication errors should never happen, but they do, and you can sue for medical negligence compensation when it happens to you.